MoneyGram international money transfers

 - Reviews: Bear in mind that Trustpilot gives MoneyGram a score of 0.4* out of 10, based on over 350 reviews.

 Although MoneyGram describes itself as “safe and secure”, you should never send money to someone you don’t know.
-You can read more about common money transfer scams in our guide.

 How does MoneyGram make money?